OTOPLASTY

 7-10 days

-Protruding ears is a relatively common congenital anomaly.
-It is either due to turbinate hypertrophy or the absence of antihelices, though sometimes these conditions may coexist.
-It usually affects both ears but can be detected at only one side.
+Protruding ears, a relatively common congenital condition, often result from either turbinate hypertrophy or the absence of antihelices, with occasional coexistence of both factors.
+This condition usually affects both ears but it can be detected at only one side.

 Before & after photos